Skip to main content

 • Moral injury

 Military sexual trauma (MST), which includes any sexual harassment or sexual assault that occurs while a service member is in the military, can cause PTSD.
-In WWP’s Annual Warrior Survey, one in 10 warriors WWP serves reported experiencing MST during their service; 44.6% of all female and 2.9% of all male warriors report experiencing MST.
+In WWP’s most recent Warrior Survey,* one in 10 warriors WWP serves reported experiencing MST during their service; 44.6% of all female and 2.9% of all male warriors report experiencing MST.

 It’s important to remember that witnessing or experiencing a traumatic event doesn’t mean a person will develop PTSD.
 It also means servicemen and women do not need to be in combat to develop PTSD.
 While research is still ongoing to determine why some people develop PTSD from a traumatizing event and others do not, PTSD still requires a proper diagnosis and treatment from a medical health professional.